(Updated April 2016)

-Work started on the 69 x 31 m cover (53 m high) for unit 4 in April 2012, and the cantilevered structure was completed in July 2013.
-It was fully equipped by the end of 2013 to enable unloading of used fuel from the storage pond into containers.
-This was accomplished under water, using the new fuel handling machine (replacing the one destroyed by the hydrogen explosion) so that it could be transferred to the central storage on site.
-This was completed in December 2014.
+A cantilevered structure was built over unit 4 from April 2012 to July 2013 to enable recovery of the contents of the spent fuel pond.
+This is 69 x 31 m cover (53 m high) and it was fully equipped by the end of 2013 to enable unloading of used fuel from the storage pond into casks, each holding 22 fuel assemblies, and removal of the casks.
+This operation was accomplished under water, using the new fuel handling machine (replacing the one destroyed by the hydrogen explosion) so that the used fuel could be transferred to the central storage on site.
+Transfer was completed in December 2014.
 Animation video of the process here.

 A different design of cover is planned for unit 3, and foundation work had begun in 2012.
 Large rubble removal took place 2013 to 2015, including the damaged fuel handling machine.
 An arched cover has been prefabricated and a crane to remove the 566 fuel assemblies from the pool will be fitted fitted in 2016, with its operation removing the used fuel in FY2017.
 Fuel debris retrieval from within the reactor is scheduled from about 2021, after that from units 1&2 is started.

 Spent fuel removal from units 1&2 pools is scheduled in 2018, and fuel debris retrieval from within the reactors from 2020.